Cyberwarfare tactics may not involve tanks and bombs, but they often go hand-in-hand with real combat.

 The Russian invasion of Ukraine is a prime example.
 Before Russian troops crossed the border, Russian hackers had already taken down Ukrainian government websites.
 And after the conflict started, the hacktivist group Anonymous turned the tables by hacking Russian media to shut down propaganda about the war.

-In these unprecedented times of targeted attacks against governments and financial institutions, every organization should be on heightened alert about protecting their critical infrastructure and digital attack surface.
+In these unprecedented times of targeted attacks against governments and financial institutions, every organisation should be on heightened alert about protecting their critical infrastructure and digital attack surface.

 With the Russia-Ukraine conflict as a backdrop, two Trend Micro security experts – VP of Threat Intelligence Jon Clay and Chief Cybersecurity Officer Ed Cabrera – recently discussed cyberwarfare techniques and how they’re an important reminder for every business to proactively manage cyber risk.